 Traditional databases use a client-server network architecture.
 Here, a user (known as a client) can modify data, which is stored on a centralized server.
 Control of the database remains with a designated authority, which authenticates a client’s credentials before providing access to the database.
 Since this designated authority is responsible for the administration of the database, if the security of the authority is compromised, the data can be altered, or even deleted.
 Sources: https://en.wikipedia.org/wiki/Blockchain https://www.coindesk.com/information/what-is-blockchain-technology/ https://www.coindesk.com/information/what-is-the-difference-blockchain-and-database/

-Cryptocurrency is an alternative form of payment to cash, credit cards and checks.
+A cryptocurrency is an alternative form of payment to cash, credit cards and checks.
 The technology behind it allows you to send it directly to others without going through a 3rd party like a bank.
 This means you do not have to use your social security or credit score as collateral and allows you to be reasonably pseudonymous.
 In other words, cryptocurrencies are like virtual accounting systems.
 They keep a record of all transactions.
-The transactions are bundled into blocks, which are cryptographically signed (hence “crypto”currency) and the client doing the signing gets some number of units of virtual currency (and potentially transaction fees) as a reward for doing the work of calculating the cryptographic signature.
+The transactions are bundled into blocks, which are cryptographically signed (hence “crypto” currency) and the client doing the signing gets some number of units of virtual currency (and potentially transaction fees) as a reward for doing the work of calculating the cryptographic signature.

 Cryptocurrencies use decentralised technology to let users make secure payments and store money without the need to use their name or go through a bank.
 They run on a distributed public ledger called blockchain, which is a record of all transactions updated and held by currency holders.